Astronomy in Iran

 –3D movie theatre in which you can see different scientific movies in 3D

 –The Observatory possesses 8, 12, 14 inch Schmidt-Cassegrain telescopes with the automatic search system and GPS

 This center also conducts educational courses in the astronomy field.

 This construction called a ziggurat was built in 1250 BC by the Elamite king Untash Napirisha to honor the god Inshushinak.
 It is said that astronomical calculations might have been done in this UNESCO World Heritage Site.
-The structure of this temple was on 5 floors but as the time went by only 3 floors has remained.
-This temple was inside an ancient city called Dur Untash .
-This city had three walls; one was around the temple and separated the yard from where ordinary people and businessman lived; the other was there to separate houses and pavilions from outer space; and the third wall was around this holy city.
-Inside these walls were a couple of different temples dedicated to some other Elamite gods and an ancient water refinery system which is unique in its own way.
+The structure of this temple was on 5 floors but as time went by only 3 floors has remained.
+This temple was inside an ancient city called Dur Untash.
+This city had three walls; one was around the temple and separated the yard from where ordinary people and businessmen lived; the other was there to separate houses and pavilions from outer space; and the third wall was around this holy city.
+Inside these walls were a couple of different temples dedicated to some other Elamite gods and an ancient water refinery system that is unique in its own way.

 This tower was built by Nasir al-Din al-Tusi polymath, architect, astronomer, physician and scientist who is one of the greatest philosophers of Iran.
 Some east scholars believe that this tomb structure belongs to the Deylami period and assume that it is the tomb of a woman by the name of Matla Al-Shams.
 Other scholars believe that it had astronomical applications.

 Considering performing rituals in different seasons of the year, ancient Persians used astronomical information in their design.
 The method of scientific designation has left many Astronomical, and calendar structures that were built based on astronomical research.
 However, Niasar Fire Temple is similar to other temples of its kind in that besides being a fire temple it had sunlight calendar usages.
 In addition,